zerodennis/nasa-journeys/README.md

 - Install elixir
 - Install phoenix
-- Get all dependencies `mix deps.get` on project root
+- Get all dependencies: `mix deps.get` on project root

 ## Just Running the Calculation

 - In project root: `iex -S mix`
 - `NasaJourneys.Services.JourneyCalculationService.calculate_total_fuel(x, y)`
   - Replace `x` and `y` with the appropriate arguments

 ## Running the frontend

 - In project root: `iex -S mix phx.server`
 - Go to `localhost:4000/nasa` in your browser

+## Running tests

+- `mix test` on project root
+- Run the test for the specific file for the calculation:
+  - `mix test test/nasa_journeys/services/journey_calculation_service_test.exs`